Paphiopedilum canhii: Distribution

-Habitat
+P. canhii was originally discovered in the 2010 description at northwestern Vietnam, specifically from one locality along the border with Laos at Dien Bien province, where it grows at rocky limestone at elevations around 1500 m.
+Further explorations discovered P. cahnii at the Phou Phachao Mountain in Laos.
+A Chinese variant, P. canhii var. funingense, was discovered in Funing County, Yunnan in 2013.

 Conservation status

-Paphiopedilum canhii is critically endangered in the wild, mainly due to poaching and habitat destruction.
+P. canhii is critically endangered in the wild, mainly due to poaching and habitat destruction.
 The region where the species occurs is a distinct and significant center of Paphiopedilum speciation and diversity.
 As a result, the area has been a priority not only for botanical exploration but also for ruthless collection for horticultural purposes.

 In 2015, the range for this species was estimated at 4 km2 with less than 10 mature individuals remaining in the wild.